 Calories Consumed – Calories Burned = Weight Loss/Gain

-Here, we can use Katch McArdle’s formula as followed: BMR = 370 + (21.6 * LBM).
+Here, we can use Katch McArdle’s formula : BMR = 370 + (21.6 * LBM).
 The LBM in this formula represents our Lean Body Mass which is the nonfat potions of our bodies.
 In the formula, lean body mass is in kg.
 To calculate LBM, we can use the following formula: LBM = (1 – Body Fat% in decimals) * Your Body Weight.
 Once you’ve figured out your BMR, you need to then calculate for Total Daily Energy Expenditure (TDEE).
 The more active you are, the higher your TDEE is.
-If you are active for 1 -3 hours a week, multiply your BMR by 1.2, for 4 – 6 hours, multiply by 1.35, and for over 6 hours multiply by 1.5.
-I work as a bank teller, however, I’m on my feet for the majority of the work day.
-I also go to the gym for about an hour and do 30 – 45 minutes of intense cardio 5 days a week.
-If you don’t want to take the long route of calculating your TDEE or if math just isn’t your strong suit, click here to get a rough estimate on your TDEE.
-From there, I highly recommend that you keep an eye on your meals and calorie intake to make sure you’re not eating too much or too little.
-You can use Microsoft Excel or the MyFitnessPal app (if you have a smartphone) to to plan and track your meals and your macro-nutrients
+If you are active for 1 -3 hours a week, multiply your BMR by 1.2, for 4 – 6 hours, multiply by 1.35, and for over 6 hours multiplied by 1.5.
+You can click here to get a rough estimate on your TDEE if you don’t want to do the math yourself.
+From there, I highly recommend that you keep track of your food intake using Microsoft Excel or the MyFitnessPal app to track your meals and your macro-nutrients

-To reach your goals, it’s important take in the right amount of macro-nutrients: Protein, carbs and dietary fat.
+To reach your goals, it’s important to take in the right amount of macro-nutrients: Protein, carbs and dietary fat.
 Protein and Carbs contain 4 calories per gram, while fat contains 9 calories per gram.

 The glycemic index is a numeric system that ranks on a scale from 0 – 100 how fast the body converts carbs into glucose.
-A GI (Glycemic Index) rank of 55 and under is considered low, a rank of 56 – 69 is medium, and a rank of 70 and above are high.
-Simple carbs (such as, sucrose, white bread, candy bars and other junk foods) are converted into glucose rapidly and therefore have a high GI rating, while complex carbs ( such as fruits, vegetables, whole grains, brown rice and other healthy foods) are converted into glucose slowly and have low GI ratings.
-I’m pretty sure you know where I’m going with this.
-While it’s OK to eat some simple carbs, we should get most of our nutrition from complex carbs.
-In terms of how much carbs you should eat, a study shows that as long as protein intake was high, their was no major difference in weight loss between low-carb and high-carb diets.
-However I’m taking the road of the high-carb diet because according to the study conducted at the University of North Carolina, the men who combined exercising with a low-carb diet showed an increase cortisol levels and decreased testosterone levels.
+A GI rank of 55 and under is considered low, a rank of 56 – 69 is medium, and a rank of 70 and above are high.
+Simple carbs (such as sucrose, white bread, candy bars) are converted into glucose rapidly and therefore have a high GI rating, while complex carbs ( such as fruits, vegetables, whole grains, brown rice) are converted into glucose slowly and have low GI ratings.
+Make sure to eat more complex carbs than simple ones.
+How many carbs should you eat?
+A study shows that as long as protein intake was high, there was no major difference in weight loss between low-carb and high-carb diets.
+I’ll side with the high carb diet, according to the study conducted at the University of North Carolina, the men who combined exercising with a low-carb diet showed an increase cortisol levels and decreased testosterone levels.